LASIK Laser Vision Correction at Bernitsky Vision in Albuquerque

 What Is LASIK?

 LASIK is a refractive laser eye surgery that can correct a number of vision issues in order to reduce or eliminate the need for glasses or contact lenses.
 LASIK is a popular and well-studied procedure that has been performed on over 11 million patients in the United States1.
-At Bernitsky Vision, we offer traditional LASIK as well as blade-free, all-laser LASIK and we take a personalized approach to ensure that each patient receives the vision care and procedure that best suits their vision needs.
+At Bernitsky Vision, we offer blade-free, all-laser LASIK and we take a personalized approach to ensure that each patient receives the vision care to suit their needs.
 LASIK is an excellent option for many people, but for patients who are not candidates for LASIK, we offer several LASIK alternatives, including PRK, RLE, and ICL.

 How Does LASIK Work?